BBoussoufa/SEI-Cafe/README.md

-Sei-cafe is an app where the user can sign up and sign in to order food .
+Sei-cafe is an app where the user can sign up ,sign in, log out and then order food .

 A landing page template for a restaurant, Sei-Cafe.
 It employs the use of HTML, CSS, Javascript and React to build it.